The Case for Bitcoin

 Risk profile: Altcoins decline 60-95% during bear markets, with many smaller projects going to zero permanently.
 The higher upside comes with proportionally higher downside risk.
 Altcoin investment requires more active management, better project evaluation skills, and stronger risk management discipline.

 Conservative (Low Risk): 70% BTC, 20% ETH, 10% stablecoins.
 Suitable for investors who want crypto exposure with minimal active management.
 Rebalance quarterly.
+For more on this topic, see our Bitcoin halving trading guide.

 Balanced (Medium Risk): 40% BTC, 25% ETH, 20% large-cap altcoins, 10% mid-cap altcoins, 5% stablecoins.
 Provides diversification across crypto sectors while maintaining BTC/ETH as the foundation.